crcmt/acrypt/README.md

   2. Bob wants to send the account's password to Alice by email.

 Steps:
-  * Alice generates keys pair with *acrypt*.
+  * Alice generates keys pair

         ./acrypt gen

-  * Alice sends the pub key to Bob by email.
+  * Alice sends pubkey to Bob by email.
-  * Bob encrypts the account's password with the pub key with *acrypt*.
+  * Bob encrypts the account's password with Alice's pubkey

         ./acrypt enc

   * Bob sends the encrypted passwd to Alice by email.
-  * Alice decrypts the encrypted passwd with *acrypt*.
+  * Alice decrypts the encrypted passwd

         ./acrypt dec